alexkarezin/jabref-wiki/Donations.md

 If every reader donated **5€**, the developers would only have to invest their free time and not any material goods for JabRef development.

 We are aware of the fees at PayPal (~5%) or flattr (~10%).
-If you don't want to pay fees, ask us about our IBAN.
+If you don't want to pay fees, ask jabrefmail at gmail.com about our IBAN.
-In case you live in the EU, you can ask for Oliver's private Email Address to [send money for free](https://www.paypal.com/de/webapps/mpp/paypal-fees).
+In case you live in the EU, you can ask [Oliver](https://github.com/koppor) for his private Email Address to [send money for free](https://www.paypal.com/de/webapps/mpp/paypal-fees).

 ## Usage of donations